contentful/widget-sdk/docs/guides/routing.md

 `template`, `templateProvider`) are moved automatically to the `content@` view.
 (This is implemented in the `states/config` module.)
 If you provide a value for `views['content@']` this will be ignored.

+The `template` value can either be a string, a VTree constructed with `h` or a list of VTrees.
+In case of the latter two we render the VTree to turn it into a string.